Course Summary

 About the Course

-The Essential Skills in Organ Donation Professional Certificate, offered by Mohammed Bin Rashid University of Medicine and Health Sciences (MBRU), is a 2-day face-to-face program designed for healthcare providers who want to advance their expertise and professionalism in organ donation.
+The Essential Skills in Organ Donation Professional Certificate, offered by Mohammed Bin Rashid University of Medicine and Health Sciences (MBRU), is an interactive online program designed for healthcare providers who seek to advance their expertise, confidence, and professionalism in organ donation.

 By completing this course, participants will:

-Gain a solid foundation in the principles and best practices of organ donation.
+- Gain a solid foundation in the principles, pathways, and best practices of organ donation.

-Enhance their ability to integrate organ donation processes into daily clinical practice.
+- Build confidence in applying organ donation processes within daily clinical practice.

 Upon successful completion of all course requirements, participants will be awarded the MBRU Essential Skills in Organ Donation Professional Certificate.
-This program is also CME-accredited, ensuring recognition of your professional development.
+This program is also CME-accredited, supporting recognition of participants’ professional development.

 Admission Criteria